foundriesio/docs/source/reference/zephyr-repo.rst

    If you've got locally checked out branches when you run ``repo sync``, **your Git history is rewritten**.
-This happens because the local branch is rebased onto the new commit from Open Source Foundries.
+This happens because the local branch is rebased onto the new commit from Foundries.io.

    If you're concerned about the effects of the rebase, use ``repo sync -n`` to fetch changes from the network, but leave local